antoinedelia/cloud-optimist/cloud/content/posts/2025-01-20-how-we-built-a-cicd-strategy-that-onboards-100-python-projects-in-under-a-minute.md

 ## Code Coverage

-Closed to the unit tests topic, code coverage ensures we are able to know how much of our code has been tested.
+Closely related to unit tests, code coverage ensures we are able to know how much of our code has been tested.
 This could quickly tell us if we sufficiently tested our code, as well as pointing out the remaining lines to cover.

 As we were using pytest, we decided to use pytest-cov to generate a coverage report, as it integrates nicely with pytest.